Search our range of undergraduate, postgraduate and professional courses.

 Open: Mon-Thurs 9:00 - 17:00; Thurs 9:00 - 12.30; Fri 9:00 - 16.30

 The doctor will make a diagnosis – tell you what is wrong – and how it can be treated.
-This might be simply by rest (such as with the flu or bad colds) – there are medicines and tablets available from the supermarket or chemist that might help (these are known as “over-the-counter” medicines/tablets.
-You should speak to a pharmacist for advice – pharmacists work in chemists and some supermarkets.
+This might be simply rest such as with the flu or bad colds.
+There are medicines and tablets available from the supermarket or chemist that might help (these are known as “over-the-counter” medicines/tablets).
+You should speak to a pharmacist for advice – pharmacists work in chemists.
+Some chemists are in supermarkets.

 You may get a prescription (a small green piece of paper) for some medicines.
-The doctor will tell you how to take the medicines/tablets and how long for – you must follow this advice exactly.
-You then take your prescription to a chemist who will give you the medicines/tablets – this is not free.
-The cost for ONE set of medicine/tablets is £6.40 – if you have a prescription for 3 different medicines/tablets then you pay the standard fee (£6.40) three times (so the cost would be £19.20).
+The doctor will tell you how to take the medicines/tablets and how long for.
+You’ll need to take your prescription to a chemist to receive the medicines/tablets – this isn’t free.
+The cost for ONE set of medicine/tablets is £8.80 – if you have a prescription for three different medicines/tablets then you pay the standard fee (£8.80) three times (so the cost would be £26.40).

 You must NEVER take medicine that has been prescribed for someone else.